-Having a hard part on afro hair really defines the transition into the top.
-This style has been shaped into a mohawk and the hard part has been razored in to add a pop to the definition, it has been faded down to skin around the ears and tightly worked into the top.
+Having a hard part on afro hair defines the transition into the top.
+This style has been shaped into a mohawk, and the hard part has been razored in to add a pop to the definition; it has been faded down to the skin around the ears and tightly worked into the top.

 #4: Hard Part Mohawk

 If you’re looking for a dapper spin on the traditional mohawk, try a hard part mohawk.
-The etched-out hard part and pompadour make this men’s haircut office-friendly, while still clinging to its punk rock roots.
+The etched-out hard part, pompadour, and double fade haircut make this men’s look office-friendly while still clinging to its punk rock roots.

 #5: Hard Part with Forward-Swept Style

-The hard part with forward-swept style is a clean variation to a comb-over.
-Curly hair isn’t the ideal texture for a comb-over, but when cut to the proper length, curly or wavy hair will be able to lay down from the hard part.
+The hard part with a forward-swept style is a clean variation to a comb-over.
+Curly hair isn’t the ideal texture for a comb-over, but curly or wavy hair can lay down from the hard part when cut to the proper length.
 Product isn’t required but can leave the hair with a nice shine if done well.

 #6: Side Part +Low Fade